 Destruction of Property – Some foreclosures could potentially be destroyed either by the homeowner or due to vacancy and vandalism.

-Poor Maintenance – If homeowners were unable to afford their mortgage payment or were forced to leave, they almost certainly were unable to perform routine maintenance or chose not to maintain the property.
+Poor Maintenance – If homeowners could not afford their mortgage payment or were forced to leave, they almost certainly were unable to perform routine maintenance or chose not to maintain the property.

 Unfinished Renovations – A foreclosed homeowner might have been in the middle of a renovation or changed the living conditions inside to fit the needs of the home on a limited budget.

-No Electricity – Most foreclosed homes have the electricity turned off, so it may be challenging to get a thorough overview of the property.
+No Electricity – Most foreclosed homes have the electricity turned off, so getting a thorough overview of the property may be challenging.
 The lack of power can also ruin the remaining appliances or allow mold growth.

 Unmaintained Landscaping – Most often, the lawn and other landscaping have been neglected or overgrown.

-No Disclosure – There is no obligation to disclose the problems or issues with the property, so it is of critical importance to have the home inspected by a qualified professional.
+No Disclosure – There is no obligation to disclose the problems or issues with the property, so it is critical to have the home inspected by a qualified professional.

 Buying a foreclosure property in distress can be an excellent investment.
 However, you must be aware of the potential risks and costs involved in clearing the title and renovating the home.
 Sometimes, the deal may not be as attractive as it appears.